All Saints Anglican School

-All Saints Anglican School ("ASAS" or "All Saints") is a private, co-educational school established in 1987 under the Aegis of the Anglican Diocese of Brisbane.
+All Saints Anglican School ("ASAS" or "All Saints") is a private, co-educational school located in Merrimac, Queensland, Australia.
+It was established in 1987 under the Aegis of the Anglican Diocese of Brisbane.
 The school is located on a 40-hectare campus in the Gold Coast Hinterland.
-All Saints is divided into three sub-schools: the Junior School (kindergarten to Year 6), the Middle School (Years 7 to 9) and the Senior School (Years 10 to 12).
+All Saints is divided into three sub-schools: the Junior School (kindergarten to Year 6), the Middle School (years 7 to 9) and the Senior School (years 10 to 12).
 It has a total student body of approximately 1850 students.
 In 2012 All Saints celebrated its 25th year on 1 November (Foundation Day).